COVID is not the first pandemic that the world has faced, and it will certainly not be the last.

 We are pleased to share with you a note created by our CEO – Andrés Sucre, published by Business Venezuela Magazine, where he shares his optimistic perspective on the future of tourism.

 It is not news that one of the most affected industries after the pandemic has been the tourism sector.
 But, despite that reality, I would like to outline five reasons why the tourism industry can offer greater long-term opportunities.

 The tourism industry is huge.

-In 2019, the annual spending in the tourism industry exceeded 1.4 trillion dollars and came with an average growth during the last five years of 5% annualized, according to Phocuswright.
+In 2019, the annual spending in the tourism industry exceeded 1.4 trillion dollars and came with an average growth of during the last five years of 5% annualized, according to Phocuswright.
 The last quarantines have generated a pent-up demand waiting for the right moment to go out and travel when conditions allow it.

 History shows that travel always returns.